Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Curved spacetime SSH models

 where, $\Sigma_i,(i=1,2,3)$ are the Pauli matrices and $v(x)$ is a position-dependent velocity, relating to the hopping as $v(x)=2t(x)$.
 It is identical to the Dirac equation on (1+1) D spacetime in the massless limit.
 Thus, Eq.~\ref{eq: CST TB equation} is the low-energy discrete version of a Dirac Hamiltonian in the continuum limit with the equation of motion ~\ref{eq:dirac eq in cst}, and with the Rindler metric

 At $v(x)=0$, i.e., $t(x)=0$, this Rindler metric possesses an event horizon, as at that point, the local speed of light goes to zero.
-If we let $t(x)\propto x^\sigma$, where $\sigma$ is indicating the warping of spacetime \cite{li2023anderson}, equivalently, in the lattice model ~\eqref{eq: CST TB equation} $t_n=(\frac{n}{N-1})^\sigma$, at $n/N\to 0$ limit, the lattice model will possess event horizon for $\sigma \geq 1$: an gaussian wave-packet propagating in this lattice will suffer eternal slowdown and never reaches the origin, thus effectively forming an event horizon at the origin in the lattice model.

-In a similar spirit, in this work, we investigate whether we observe the horizon physics in a two-band topological system with next nearest neighbor hopping, and what would happen to the topological characteristics after introducing position dependent hopping.
+If we let $t(x)\propto x^\sigma$, where $\sigma$ is indicating the warping of spacetime \cite{li2023anderson}, equivalently, in the lattice model ~\eqref{eq: CST TB equation} $t_n=(\frac{n}{N-1})^\sigma$, at $n/N\to 0$ limit, the lattice model will possess event horizon like dynamics for $\sigma \geq 1$: an gaussian wave-packet propagating in this lattice will suffer eternal slowdown and never reaches the origin, thus effectively forming an event horizon like critical slowdown at the origin in the lattice model. \\In a similar spirit, in this work, we investigate whether we observe the horizon-like physics in a two-band topological system with next nearest neighbor hopping, and what would happen to the topological characteristics after introducing position dependent hopping.
 Hence, we study an extended version of the SSH model, where the hopping is not just restricted to between nearest neighbors, but higher-order hopping has also been allowed.
 In the context of the standard SSH model, a similar model was studied in Ref.~\cite{PhysRevB.110.054312,jin2024topologicalfinitesizeeffect}, known as the extended SSH model.
 Here we study the CST version of such models, where hopping is position-dependent, and the model reads as,\\